-The bran fractions of certain varieties of sorghum (Sorghum bicolor) grain are rich sources of phytochemicals and antioxidants.
-In this article, the anti-inflammatory actions of extracts of select sorghum brans were evaluated in two experimental inflammatory systems… click here. (article by Amy Burdette, Pamela L. Garner, Eugene P. Mayer, James L. Hargrove, Diane K. Hartle, and Phillip … Continued
+The bran fractions of certain varieties of gluten free sorghum (Sorghum bicolor) grain such as black sorghum bran and sumac sorghum bran are rich sources of phytochemicals and antioxidants.
+In this article, the anti-inflammatory actions of extracts of select sorghum brans were evaluated in two experimental inflammatory systems… click here. (article by Amy Burdette, Pamela L. Garner, … Continued

-Select varieties of sorghum grain (Sorghum bicolor) are excellent sources of antioxidants, phytochemicals and very long chain fatty aldehydes, alcohols and acids.
+Select varieties of gluten free sorghum grain (Sorghum bicolor) like black sorghum bran and sumac sorghum bran are excellent sources of antioxidants, phytochemicals and very long chain fatty aldehydes, alcohols and acids.
 Studies have linked the consumption of food sources enriched in these beneficial compounds to… click here. (article by Amy L. Burdette)

-Sorghum is a major crop used for food, feed and industrial purposes worldwide.
+Sorghum is a major crop used for food, feed and industrial purposes worldwide and is naturally gluten free.
 In the Western Hemisphere it is mainly used as a livestock feed and has not been considered a significant ingredient in foods.
-With over 40,000 accessions in the world collection, tremendous diversity exists… click here. (article by Dr. Lloyd W. Rooney, Dr. Joseph M. Awika)
+With over 40,000 accessions in the world collection, tremendous diversity exists… click here. (article by Dr. Lloyd W. … Continued

-Sorghum is a good source of phenolic compounds with a variety of genetically dependent types and levels including phenolic acids, flavonoids, and condensed tannins.
+Sorghum is gluten free, and antioxidant, a good source of phenolic compounds with a variety of genetically dependent types and levels including phenolic acids, flavonoids, and condensed tannins.
 Most sorghums do not contain condensed tannins, but all contain phenolic acids.
 Pigmented sorghums contain unique anthocyanins… click here. (article by Linda Dykes, Lloyd W. Rooney)

 Leading scientists have hailed sorghum as a highly nutritious and cost-effective gluten-free grain, but said industry use remains nascent.
 Click here to read more of this article.